Azure/terraform-azurerm-avm-res-desktopvirtualization-scalingplan/examples/diagnostic/README.md

   features {}
 }

+# This ensures we have unique CAF compliant names for our resources.
+module "naming" {
+  source  = "Azure/naming/azurerm"
+  version = "0.3.0"
+}

+# This is the data source to get the host pool name
 data "azurerm_virtual_desktop_host_pool" "name" {
   name                = var.host_pool
   resource_group_name = var.resource_group_name
+}

+// This is the storage account for the diagnostic settings resource "azurerm_storage_account" "this" {
+  name                     = module.naming.storage_account.name_unique
+  resource_group_name      = var.resource_group_name
+  location                 = var.location
+  account_tier             = "Standard"
+  account_replication_type = "LRS"
 }

 # This is the module call